kokoalberti/personalwebsite/content/articles/2018-08-23-georeferencing-and-digitizing-old-maps-with-gdal/georeferencing-and-digitizing-old-maps-with-gdal.md

 Pick a sensible target resolution depending on the scale of your map.
 A resolution of 1m on a map of a very large area is going to create a huge file and take a very long time!
 Keep in mind that every time you half the cell size your file will become four times bigger, and vice versa.

 The resampling method defined in the ``-r`` option also affects image quality.
 It's best to experiment a bit to see what works best for your map and target resolution.
-Nearest neighbour is usually fast but somewhat imprecise, and the others a bit more blurry.
-Here are some tests on our map with a 5 meter resolution:
+Nearest neighbour is usually fast but a bit grainy or gritty, and the others a bit more blurry.
+Here are some tests od the resampling methods on our map with a 5 meter resolution:

 <table style="width:100%;margin:auto;font-size:0.6em;text-align:center;">
 <tr><td><code>-r near</code></td><td><code>-r bilinear</code></td><td><code>-r cubic</code></td><td><code>-r cubicspline</code></td><td><code>-r lanczos</code></td></tr>